Latest News:

 Building Families Through Surrogacy: A New Law

-Cover of Building Families Through Surrogacy - the Law Commissions' 2023 report.
+Cover of Building Families Through Surrogacy - the Law Commissions' 2023 report - legal-reform

 Surrogacy UK has been actively campaigning for the reform of the UK’s surrogacy laws since 2014 when we started a letter writing campaign to the Department of Health.
 The research and campaigning that we have done (click here for a summary) has helped to bring about a root and branch review of UK surrogacy laws, in the form of a project by the Law Commission of England and Wales and the Scottish Law Commission which reported its findings in March 2023.